 - Test RBAC configurations across team boundaries

-- Verify compliance requirements met (SOC 2 audit prep)
+- Verify compliance requirements are met for SOC 2 audit preparation

 - Conduct prompt injection testing aligned with OWASP Top 10 for LLMs